 Transfer Express: Tel.
 0800-4444872

 The next most convenient way to get to the airport is by private transfers.
 They are relatively quick but will not leave you at your doorstep.
 They will bring you to their station in the city proper.
-From there you can take a cab (50-100AR pesos) or public transport (4-8AR pesos) to where you need to go.
+From there you can take a cab ($4-10USD) or public transport (6-8AR pesos) to where you need to go.

 Minibus Ezeiza (San Telmo- Defensa 417)

-This is a very cheap option ranging from 30-70AR pesos depending on the amount of luggage that you have.
+This is a very cheap option ranging from $3-7USD depending on the amount of luggage that you have.
 The shuttle leaves every 30 minutes.
 The one downside of this shuttle is that it only runs Monday- Friday 8am-6pm.

-This is a very similar option ranging from 30-70 pesos depending on your luggage.
+This is a very similar option ranging from $3-7 USD depending on your luggage.
 This shuttle leaves every 30 minutes but only runs Monday- Friday from 8am-6:30pm.

 This is a very popular option.
-It is a bit more expensive than the other shuttles (110-150 pesos) but is always running.
+It is a bit more expensive than the other shuttles ($11-15 USD) but runs every half hour, every day of the week.
 It will take you to the Tienda León’s terminal in Retiro (Eduardo Madero 1299).

 City Bus A.K.A Colectivo